Ted Wilson (mayor): Career

-Wilson is married to former Salt Lake Tribune columnist Holly Mullen.
-From his previous marriage to Kathryn Carling, Wilson has five children.
-He is stepfather to Mullen's two children.
-He is grandfather to 13 grandchildren.
+Wilson was married to former Salt Lake Tribune columnist Holly Mullen.
+From his previous marriage to Kathryn Carling, Wilson had five children.
+He was stepfather to Mullen's two children.
+He was also a grandfather to 13 grandchildren.

-Ted Wilson serves several boards including the Friends of Alta, Governor's Energy Task Force, and is chairman of the Governor's Council on Balanced Resources.
-He enjoys bicycling, skiing, rock climbing, and backpacking with his family.
+Wilson was actively involved on several boards, including the Friends of Alta, the Utah Governor's Energy Task Force, and served as chairman of the Utah Governor's Council on Balanced Resources.
+He found pleasure in activities such as bicycling, skiing, rock climbing, and backpacking with his family.

+Ted Wilson died from complications from heart failure and Parkinson's disease on April 11, 2024, at the age of 84.